mneedes/wsbmc/README.md

   ```
   pip3 install requests netifaces
   ```
-- For auto-discovery to work (OPTIONAL*) you will need to allow UDP port 11430 broadcasts through your firewall.
+- For auto-discovery to work (OPTIONAL\*) you will need to allow UDP port 11430 broadcasts through your firewall.
     If auto-discovery isn't working, try the following:
   ```
   sudo ufw allow 11430/udp
   ```
-    - (*) Auto-discovery is optional if you already know the IP address of your BluOS device (and your router is well behaved).
+    - (\*) Auto-discovery is optional if you already know the IP address of your BluOS device (and your router is well behaved).

 ## Instructionz

-1. Open a terminal and invoke (NOTE: This is WIP and doesn't work exactly yet, so use the other options):
+1. Open a terminal and invoke (NOTE: This is WIP and doesn't work exactly yet, so use the other options for now):
    ```
    python3 ./wsbmc.py  -- DON'T USE ME YET, I DON'T WORK, PICK FROM THE OTHER TWO CHOICES
    ```